maaalk/gapsee/README.md

 # gapsee
-A tool to support for the Gamification of Project-based Software Engineering Education
+A tool to support the Gamification of Project-based Software Engineering Education